thunderbiscuit/padawan-wallet/README.md

 11. Address types
 12. What are light clients?

-#### How can I contribute?
+### How can I contribute?
-If you think this project is interesting and would like to contribute, get access to the early release on the app store, or simply provide feedback and bounce ideas, check out [our discord group](https://discord.gg/qTysDfZ2gX)!
+If you think this project is interesting and would like to contribute, get access to the early release on the app store, or simply provide feedback and bounce ideas, check out [our discord group](https://discord.gg/qTysDfZ2gX).
+Users and devs welcome.